COSC3020/parallel-mergesort-nataliesleight/README.md

 What is the span of the parallel program, in terms of worst-case $\Theta$?
 Hint:
 It may help to consider the DAG of the parallel program.

+The span of the parallel program is $\Theta(n/2)$.
+This is because at the height of the program, each value in the array is being sorted by pairs in groups of 2.

 ### Testing